By Bruce Laing

 Factors affecting UV performance

-Once UV light is generated, it begins its journey toward the microorganisms that are its intended target.
+Once UV light is generated, it begins its journey towards the micro organisms that are its intended target.
 Along the way, a certain amount of UV energy is lost due to absorption and scattering of the light.

 Absorption happens in two significant ways.
 First, a certain amount of the UV light is absorbed by the quartz lamp envelope and sleeve.
-It is important to be sure UV manufacturers are using high-quality quartz, and that lamps and sleeves are replaced with OEM parts to ensure consistent performance of the system.
-Second, minerals like iron and manganese, and organic compounds (like tannins from decayed organic material in the water) will absorb UV light, reducing the transmitted energy and its ability to alter DNA in microorganisms.
+It is important to be sure UV manufacturers are using high quality quartz and that lamps and sleeves are replaced with OEM parts to ensure consistent performance of the system.
+Second, minerals like iron and manganese and organic compounds (like tannins from decay of organic material in the water) will absorb UV light, reducing the transmitted energy and its ability to alter DNA in microorganisms.